borismus/smus.com/content/books_all.md

 2. The French government was going bankrupt due to poor domestic management, and large expenditures on foreign wars with England.
 Thank Ben Franklin for that!
-   He was quite the diplomat, and made a splash with the French people, who were impressed by his simple clothes, Beaver hat, and ability to wax philosophically.
+   He was quite the diplomat, and made a splash with the French people, who were impressed by the combination of beaver hat and ability to wax philosophically.
-3. A series of bad harvests that led to bread riots in the late 1780s
+3. A series of bad harvests led to bread riots in the late 1780s.

 After the storming of the Bastille in 1789, the revolution had started in earnest.
 Louis XVI was coerced into moving to Paris to be closer to the people,